 Driving/parking at Lake Central High School is a privilege - NOT A RIGHT.
 Bus transportation is provided for all students.
 All vehicles driven to school by students and parked in the school parking lot must be registered in the main high school office.
-Also, when a vehicle is registered and a permit is issued, that permit must be displayed properly - hanging from inside rear view mirror/easily visible with year and number visible at all times.
-Each spot in the high school is numbered.
-Students must park in the spot that corresponds with their permit.
-Failure to park in the appropriate spot will result in a consequence.
+Also, when a vehicle is registered and a permit is issued, that permit must be displayed properly.
+Students must park in the lot that corresponds with their permit.
+Failure to park in the appropriate lot will result in a consequence.
 Note: when driving/parking, students agree to allow access to vehicles upon request of the administration or security.
 Lake Central is not responsible for damage to vehicles or theft of the contents of vehicles.
 Students parking at Lake Central High School do so at their own risk.

 ELIGIBILITY - Students classified as seniors (see definition in student classification section) will have first priority for available parking permits.
-Because of the limited parking facilities, parking permits will be issued to seniors through a lottery system.
-Students classified as juniors will be eligible to receive a parking permit (based on availability) for only those wishing to form a carpool.